About Watch Movements (2)

 The Balance Spring

 The balance spring is the elastic element that gives the oscillating time controller, the balance assembly, its natural frequency.
-If that sounds a bit abstract it is easier to think of the balance assembly as simply two things; the "balance", the circular flywheel that you see swinging backwards and forwards, and the spiral "balance spring", sometimes called the "hair spring".
+If that sounds a bit abstract it is easier to think of the balance assembly as simply two things; the balance that you see swinging backwards and forwards and the spiral balance spring that makes it swing.

 Isochronism